finos/legend-engine/docs/queries/queries.md

 ### Explanation
 * `from` provides the mapping which in turn identifies the store (`my::Db`)
 * `from` also provides the runtime which further associates `my::Db` with a connection
-* the connection determines the database type
+* the connection determines the databaseType type
 * This allows construction of the appropriate SQL and thus creation of the execution plan shown

 ## Fetch from relational with filter and projection